nordnet/cordova-universal-links-plugin/README.md

 </universal-links>
 ```

-defines, that when user clicks on any `https://example.com` link - `ul_myExampleEvent` is dispatched to the JavaScript side.
-You can subscribe to it and act properly.
+defines, that when user clicks on any `https://example.com` link - callback, that was set for `ul_myExampleEvent` gets called.
 More details regarding event handling can be found [below](#application-launch-handling).

 #### path
 In `<path />` tag you define which paths for the given host you want to support.
 If no `<path />` is set - then we want to handle all of them.
 If paths are defined - then application will process only those links.

 Supported attributes are:
 - `url` - path component of the url; should be relative to the host name. **This is a required attribute.**
-- `event` - name of the event that is send to JavaScript when application is launched from the link with the given hostname and path.
-If not set - `ul_didLaunchAppFromLink` event name is used.
+- `event` - name of the event, that is used to match application launch from the given hostname and path to a callback on the JS side.
+If not set - pass `null` as event name when you are subscribing in JS code.

 For example,